Electoral reform in New Zealand: 1992 electoral system referendum

 In 1992, a non-binding referendum was held on whether or not FPP should be replaced by a new, more proportional voting system.
+New Zealanders voted overwhelmingly for change and indicated an overwhelming preference for MMP.

 Voters were asked two questions: whether or not to replace FPP with a new voting system; and which of four different alternative systems should be adopted instead (see question one and question two, below).
 The government appointed a panel chaired by the Ombudsman to oversee the campaign.
 The panel issued a brochure describing each of the voting systems appearing on the ballot, which was delivered to all households, and sponsored other publications, television programs, and seminars to inform the public.
 Meanwhile, the Electoral Reform Coalition campaigned actively in favour of the MMP alternative originally recommended by the royal commission.
 These measures made it possible for voters to make an informed choice on what was otherwise a complicated issue.

 This led New Zealanders to vote overwhelmingly for change (84.7%) and to indicate a clear and overwhelming preference for the MMP alternative (70.5%).
 Such a result could not be ignored by the government, but rather than implementing MMP as the government was urged to do by the Electoral Reform Coalition, it opted to hold a second binding referendum on reform.
 This referendum featured a direct choice between FPP and MMP and was planned to be held to coincide with the next general election in 1993.

 Question one in the 1992 referendum

 The first question asked voters if they wished to retain FPP or change electoral systems.
-The result was 84.7 per cent favour of replacing FPP, and 15.3% against.
+The result was 84.7% favour of replacing FPP, and 15.3% against.